kmalik9/MultiHarmonic-NoiseDrowning-Qubits/README.md

 ## Overview
 This repository demonstrates the Multi-Harmonic Controlled Noise Drowning with Subharmonic Driving (MHCND-SD) methodology for enhancing qubit stability in quantum computing, implemented in Qiskit.

 MHCND-SD combines controlled noise drowning with subharmonic driving frequencies to mitigate high-frequency environmental noise, thereby extending qubit coherence times.
 This approach offers a scalable, energy-efficient alternative to traditional quantum error correction methods.
+For more information, please see the full paper in this repo.

 ## Project Contents
 - **notebooks/**: Contains Jupyter Notebooks with code implementing the MHCND-SD approach in Qiskit.